NETWAYS/gitlab-training/day1/04_Commits/01_Intro.md

 * They can have a subject line and a body
 * Keep the subject short and simple
-* Add a detailed explanations for larger changes
+* Add a detailed explanation for larger changes

 Example: